cpp-cat/bettercare4.me/README.md

 - Provide search capability to find patients based on gaps

 ## Completed User Stories
+- Upgraded to Spark 1.2.0, no need for custom fork anymore since Spark 1.2 uses Akka 2.3.4!!
+Yay!
 - Persisting patients, providers, claims in Cassandra
 - Parallelize HEDIS report generation using Spark and Cassandra
 - Parallelize claim, patient, and provider generation using Spark and Cassandra